a private matter

 How private and confidential is my visit?

 Your appointment and all information about your health history and visit are protected and completely confidential.
 We will not confirm your appointment.
 We will not release any information concerning you or your appointment without your permission.
+For ultimate privacy you may also choose our Private VIP appointment option.

 Do I need a referral or do I need to see my doctor to confirm the pregnancy?